gu-lseg/intro-to-programming/source/getting_started.rst

     SyntaxError: invalid syntax
     >>>

-Here the programmer has forgotten that function definitions must have parentheses ().
+The programmer has forgotten that function definitions must have parentheses `()` between the function name and the ending colon `:`.

 ::